 Coronavirus – getting benefits if you’re self-isolating

-There are benefits and grants you can claim if you or your child have to self-isolate.
+There are benefits and grants you can claim if you or your child is ill with coronavirus.
 What you should claim depends on whether you have to stop working to self-isolate.

-If you’re not sure, you should check if you have to self-isolate on the Scottish government website.
+If you’re not sure, you should check if you have to self-isolate on NHS inform.

 If you're a social care worker